eQualityTime/FlowersForTuring/faq.md

 # Why doesn’t the money go to equality time?

-While eQuality Time is certainly charitable, it’s project-and-grant based at the moment – it’s not really something that people would donate to (rather like a university).
+While [eQuality Time](https://equalitytime.co.uk/) is certainly charitable, it’s project-and-grant based at the moment – it’s not really something that people would donate to (rather like a university).

-# Can I pay more?
+# Can I donate more?

-Yes, people do (it’s why there are fewer bunches of flowers than you would expect from the size of the money raised) – just send me an email.
+Sure you can!
+From 2021 we altered the Paypal form to handle larger amounts.

 # Are donations anonymous?